Enhancement Tools¶

 Patterns: this filter collection is a set of recursive image generation methods which can produce original and interesting geometric forms.

-Renderings: this filter collection superimposes generated artificial forms based on mathematical solutions.
+Renderings: this filter collection superimposes artificially-generated forms based on mathematical solutions.

 Repair: this filter collection includes advanced algorithms to help with image noise/glitch/objects/artifacts/compression removal.
 This kind of filter tries to fix very challenging problems that have occupied image-processing researchers for several generations.